 All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.

 16. Monitoring arrangements

-This policy will be reviewed annually by Mrs Branch.
-At every review, it will be approved by the Full Governing Body.
+This policy will be reviewed annually by the DSLs.
+At every review, it will be approved by the full Governing Board.

 17. Links with other policies

 This policy links to the following policies and procedures: